owlchester/kanka-docs/docs/source/advanced/quick-links.md

 ### Dashboard

-If the [campaign is boosted](https://kanka.io/en-US/premium), you can point the quick link to a specific [dashboard](/guides/campaigns) of the campaign.
+On [premium campaigns](https://kanka.io/en-US/premium), you can point the quick link to a specific [dashboard](/guides/campaigns) of the campaign.

 ### Placing a quick link